Project

 Actions #7

-Updated by Matt Jones almost 7 years ago
+Updated by Matt Jones over 7 years ago

 It would be best if the stream only has to be read once to be serialized and have the checksum checked, so we don't introduce further performance delays on large objects.
 Maybe an inline pipe could be used to calculate the checksum while the stream is being serialized to disk?
 Rather than reading it twice.
 I think Java has some IO streams that might allow that.
 Not sure if it's possible, but it would be good to explore before a decision is made.